waynodiablo/Oystercard/fizzbuzz/fizzbuzz.md

 $ git add .
 $ git commit -m 'initializes rspec'
 ```
-We are going to need somewhere to put our tests.
+We are going to need somewhere to write our tests.
 So let's create a `spec` file:
 ```
 $ touch spec/fizzbuzz_spec.rb
 $ git commit -am 'adds fizzbuzz_spec.rb'
 ```

+Notice the file is in the `./spec` folder and has the suffix `_spec.rb`.
+Discuss the reasons for this with your pair partner.

 Finally, run RSpec and ensure 'everything is green'.